 Preparing for Surgery

 One of the major fears preschoolers have is fear of the unknown.
 Your child should be told of surgery several days before the procedure and perhaps even visit the hospital for a tour.
-Our Hello Hospital tour offers patients the opportunity to tour the hospital with an associate from our Child Life staff who will explain the rooms, procedures and machines the child will encounter in terms they will understand.
+Our pre-surgery tour offers patients the opportunity to tour the hospital with an associate from our Child Life staff who will explain the rooms, procedures and machines the child will encounter in terms they will understand.

 As caregivers prepare their children for surgery, we encourage them to always tell the truth in simple terms and answer all of the child’s questions.
 We encourage families to explain surgery in a way that is meaningful for preschool-aged children by: